We're an affiliate

 You can mix banana chops with your dog’s dish to encourage them to eat enough.

 Apples contain fiber which provides a good prebiotic source for your dog.
-Fermented apples have live bacteria culture that can improve your dog’s gut situation.
+Fermented apples have live bacteria cultures that can improve your dog’s gut situation.

 Make sure you go for organic apples when making food for your dog.
 Apples with pesticides are toxic for dogs and they may cause other health concerns.